jf-godbout/jf-godbout.github.io/_pages/team.md

 ### Other Student Collaborators

-Here is a list of other student collaborators in Computer Science and Political Science.
+I am also collaborating with these students from Computer Science and Political Science on several different projects.

 **Kelline Pelrine**